 The funeral took place in Clowne Parish church on Saturday 14th May 1938.
 In total five miners were buried in the cemetery at Clowne.
-John William and his son Robert Emlen were buried in the same grave.
-The five miners buried at Clowne were: John William Grainger, Robert Emlen Grainger, Ambrose Grainger, Henry Alberry, George Henry Jackson.
+John William and his son Robert Emlyn were buried in the same grave.
+The five miners buried at Clowne were: John William Grainger, Robert Emlyn Grainger, Ambrose Grainger, Henry Alberry, George Henry Jackson.

 For information can be downloaded here.